 The first step to addressing the challenges of educating, teaching, and training people about WordPress is to work out who needs to learn what about WordPress.

-For simplicity’s sake, let’s divide our audience into two main groups:
+For the sake of keeping things simple, let’s divide our audience of WordPress users into two main groups:

 The WordPress Economy is made up of both technically ‘inclined’ and technically ‘declined’ users.